Sociology is a social science that studies human societies, their interactions, and the processes which occur within and between them.

 - Stereotypes – A stereotype is a generalized belief about a particular category of people.
 An expectation people might have about every member of a particular group.

-- Symbolic Interactionism – A sociological paradigm that explores the ways signs, communication, and symbols shape culture, perception, and power.
+- Symbolic Interactionism – A sociological paradigm that explores the ways signs, communication, and symbols shape culture, perception, and power (see more: interactions perspective in sociology).

 - Values – The degree of importance of something to a given individual or group.
 We can theorize how to handle different cultural values using concepts like cultural relativism and cultural universalism.